ThomWright/ThomWright.github.io/_failure-patterns/distributed-transaction.md

 Eventual consistency is acceptable.

-It is worth the complexity.
+It is worth introducing significant complexity.

 ## Example